 …& walk round & up to the gate leading to the church

 19. We’d warned you at the start that the path up to Whiston church is very steep.
 On the way up have a look over the wall on the left to see if Polo’s at home

 20. Go through the gate into the church yard.
 There’s a notice where to get the key from if you fancy a look inside the church.
 This is Coombe Hill & a great place to sit is on the wall on the left for a fantastic view over Earls Barton & Wellingborough & back down to the Nene valley.

 Now for the spooky bit – go round the church on the left side & have a look down that crypt…oooer & wouldn’t want to be here after dark!!!!
 Follow the path round to the back of the church & spot the two bars in the wall

 Climb over & keep right up to the gap in the hedge.
 Go through & keep straight on until you rejoin the road.
-Turn left down the hill looking over to Castle Ashby on your right
+At this point you have a choice…

 Then it’s round the bend & back to where you left the car, passing the shopping village on the left.

 So….we hope you enjoyed one of our favourite walks.
 As we said, do try it at different times of the year as you’ll see something different every time

 Updated post….here’s a drawing by local artist Jean Edwards of the view of Whiston Church.
 Love it Jean…thanks